IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-UCC-Guide.md

 **NOTES:**

 - For Cisco Webex testing, you need an Webex account.
+Testing Webex in guest mode may cause issues with validating optimization.

 -----